istvanilyes/rajk-econometrics/README.md

 # rajk-econometrics
-Econometrics Course Data and slides (Hungarian)
+Econometrics Course at Rajk College for Advanced Studies Data and hungarian slides